Mark Donnelly (rugby union): Ireland

-Donnelly represented Ireland at under-18 level and was selected in the under-20s squad for the 2020 Six Nations Under 20s Championship, but did make any appearances in the tournament before it was cancelled due to the COVID-19 pandemic.
+Donnelly represented Ireland at under-18 level and was selected in the under-20s squad for the 2020 Six Nations Under 20s Championship, but did not make any appearances in the tournament before it was cancelled due to the COVID-19 pandemic.
 However, Donnelly earned selection at under-20 level for a second time, this time for the 2021 Six Nations Under 20s Championship, featuring off the bench in the 38–7 win against Scotland, the 40–12 win against Wales and the 24–15 defeat against England.